pagekey/website/_drafts/design-vs-implementation.md

 As you can see, even the definition of design acknowledges that it applies to many different contexts: buildings, garments, electronics, musical instruments, video games, articles, fantasy football leagues - everything!

-With these concepts in mind, my recommendation would be to focus on design when you can.
-Whether you know it or not, it's happening behind the scenes in your head.
+With these concepts in mind, I find it helpful to focus on design whenever possible, especially since it's often forgotten.
+Whether you're aware or not, it's happening behind the scenes in your head anyway.
 By realizing what's happening, you can take control and ensure that the end result is exactly what you envisioned!

-[Note - Need to add something here that makes it more like the two are facing off to match the title ("vs.").
-Otherwise change the title]
+Keeping in mind the immense benefits that can be reaped from a relatively small amount of planning,

 This article will focus on design and implementation from the perspective of a writer.